3neti/dpwh_ppp-docs/docs/Legal_Framework.md

 - Compliance layers, and
 - Evaluation support tools for the procuring entity.

+**Critical Clarification:** The IVCA is not a party to any construction contracts between DPWH and contractors.
+All contractual obligations, rights, enforcement, and liabilities remain exclusively between DPWH and the winning contractor.
+IVCA provides independent verification data only.

 The IVCA does not replace nor modify the role of:
 - BAC
 - TWG